ecumeurs/upsilonbattle/README.md

 * Entities have stats:
   * HP: takes more hits to be killed.
-  * Defence: reduce incoming damages
+  * Defense: reduce incoming damages
   * Attack: increase dealt damages
   * Attack Number: Number of attack allowed per turn. (default 1)
   * MVT: Number of cell/turn that can be moved through